vinodiNK/personal-portfolio/README.md

 # This is my portfolio home page.

-#  This is JavaScript Page
+#  This is JavaScript Page.

+#  This is Apps Page.